akornfellner/CCC/README.md

-# My solution for the Cloudflight Coding Contest Tasks
+# My solution for the Cloudflight Coding Contest tasks